maxaclark/Hand-Sign-Classification/README.md

-This repository contains files related to projects I have completed in the past.
-PredictingMuscleInjuries is a regression problem in which I attempt to predict the number of muscle injuries a European professional football (soccer) team will experience over the course of a full season.
-ImageClassificationOfHands is an image classification problem in which me and 3 others attempt to train train a Convolutional Neural Network (CNN) to classify the number of fingers being held up in pictures of hands.
+# Hand Sign Classification
+### Max Clark, Lukas Schneider, Rowan King, Brendan McGuinness

+## Introduction
+This project intends to train a Convolutional Neural Network (CNN) to classify images of hands based on how many fingers the hand is holding up.
+We initially use a dataset from Kaggle for training and testing, and then attempt to apply the model to new, less uniform data that may encountered in the real world.